-SECTION 19.(b) Implementation. - Notwithstanding subsection (c) of 15A NCAC 02D .1806, the Commission shall classify facilities that store products that are (i) grown, produced, or generated on one or more agricultural operations and (ii) that are "renewable energy resources" as defined in G.S.
-62-133.8(a)(8), as agricultural operations that are exempt from the requirements of the Rule.
+SECTION 19.(b) Implementation. - Notwithstanding subsection (c) of 15A NCAC 02D .1806, the Commission shall classify facilities that store products that are (i) grown,

 SECTION 19.(c) Additional Rule-Making Authority. - The Commission shall adopt rules to amend 15A NCAC 02D .1806 consistent with subsection (b) of this section.